TEParsons/mkdocs-landing/docs_src/configuration.md

 ### `favicon`
 Image in the browser tab, should be a path to an image file, ideally a 16x16px .png file.

+### `toc_level`
+How many levels to include in a page-level table of contents?
+Use 0 to hide the table of contents altogether, use 1 to only show top level headings, use 2 to show top level headings and (when hovered) show the headings under each.